 Find out more about Powertex

 If you’re new to Powertex you might find this article helpful.
-Or try my beginner articles.
 This project first appeared at Powertex UK Mixed Media Magazine as part of the Powertex UK Design Team.

 [Updated May 2023]